yatish27/shore/README.md

 - Run `docker compose build` to build.
 It will build the images.
 - Run `docker compose run --rm web bin/setup` to create and setup the database.
 - Run `docker compose up` to start the application.
-Since the local code from your host machine is mounted in the docker container, any change made in the code will be directly reflected.
-You don't need to rebuild you container.
+Since the local code from your host machine is mounted in the docker container, any change made locally will be directly reflected.
+You don't need to rebuild the container.

 ## Deployment
 - Heroku